 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wetumpka is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wetumpka is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Wetumpka who work in office and administrative support (23.24%), management occupations (11.00%), and sales jobs (10.36%).

-As is often the case in a small city, Wetumpka doesn't have a public transportation system that people use for their commute.
+Wetumpka is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Wetumpka in 2010 was $21,827, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $87,308 for a family of four.
 However, Wetumpka contains both very wealthy and poor people as well.